4. Metrics View and Dashboard

 Measure are the numeric aggreagtes of columns from your data model.
 These function will use DuckDB SQL aggregation functions and expressions.
 Similar to dimensions, you will need to create an expression based on the column of your underlying model or table.

-Our first measure will be: SUM(added_lines).
+Our first measure will be: SUM(added_lines)

 We can definitely do better than that!

-For a quick summary on the different components that we modified and it's respective parts in the dashboard UI.
+For a quick summary on the different components that we modified, and its respective parts in the dashboard UI.

-# Dashboard YAML
+# Metrics View YAML

-# Reference documentation: https://docs.rilldata.com/reference/project-files/dashboards
+# Reference documentation: https://docs.rilldata.com/reference/project-files/metrics_views

 type: metrics_view

-model: commits___model
+table: commits___model

 timeseries: author_date # Select an actual timestamp column (if any) from your table